This is the multi-page printable view of this section. Click here to print.

 Access your local network

-After the one-shot deployment completes and all pods are running, your local services are available at the following endpoints:
+After the one-shot deployment completes and all pods are running, Solo sets up port-forwards so you can reach your local services.
+The endpoints below are the default ports for Solo 0.63 and later:

 |---|---|---|---|